How TruViews Can Help Alleviate Stress in Use-of-Force Shootings

 Giving officers the tools they need

 Shortly after my shooting, I was promoted to the rank of criminalist in our Forensic Evidence Division.
-When we acquired a Leica C10 ScanStation in 2012, I recognized that the Leica TruView was the tool officers needed to clearly communicate what they were perceiving—the information at that moment—that was a threat to their life in use-of-force incidents.
+When we acquired a Leica ScanStation laser scanner in 2012, I recognized that the Leica TruView was the tool officers needed to clearly communicate what they were perceiving—the information at that moment—that was a threat to their life in use-of-force incidents.

 The possibilities of the technology, together with my own incident, changed my forensic documentation mindset.
 When creating a scan plan, I’d ask myself, “Where is the TruView going to be best positioned to provide the panoramic image that will help that officer tell his or her story?
 How can a person unfamiliar with the scene quickly comprehend the various evidence items recovered?
 From what scan position will trajectories best be presented in the TruView?”